nestauk/asf_floorplan_interpreter/asf_floorplan_interpreter/pipeline/README.md

 2. Labelling doors, windows and staircases (`window_door_staircase.jsonl`).
 3. Labelling room types from the room labels (`room_type_dataset.jsonl`).

-To create the yolo-formatted datasets from labelled data using Prodigy, run:
+To convert these Prodigy labels to format needed for YOLO, run:

 ```
 python asf_floorplan_interpreter/pipeline/prodigy_to_yolo.py